edenor104/data-engineering-home-assignment/README.md

 -   Load the file as a DataFrame, Dataset, or RDD and complete the assignment objectives
 -   The result of each question should be saved as a separate file in an S3 Bucket

+## My Assumptions:
+-   There may be duplicates in the data.
+-   In real life, there should not be more than one value per stock per day (this should be the natural PK)
+-   It's better to remove missing values than to fill them in—filling a missing day using an adjacent outlier could lead to inaccuracies.

 ## Assumptions:

 -   Use only the closing price to determine returns